Xoristzatziki/pywikitools/wikitools/README.md

   * page -  Contains the Page class for dealing with individual pages on the wiki.
 Can be used to get page info and text, as well as edit and other actions if enabled on the wiki
-  * category - Category is a subclass of Page with extra functions for working with categories
   * wikifile - File is a subclass of Page with extra functions for working with files - note that there may be some issues with shared repositories, as the pages for files on shared repos technically don't exist on the local wiki.
   * user - Contains the User class for getting information about and blocking/unblocking users
-  * pagelist - Contains several functions for getting a list of Page objects from lists of titles, pageids, or API query results

 Further documentation
 ---------------------